Alex Gray: Swapping rugby for the NFL

 Rugby roller-coaster

 It's been full-on ever since.
-Gray trains with the Falcons between 7am and 6pm everyday, and then heads back to a hotel room to pour over books and training manuals, cramming in as much as he can about the new sport.
+Gray trains with the Falcons between 7am and 6pm everyday, and then heads back to a hotel room to pore over books and training manuals, cramming in as much as he can about the new sport.

 For eight years, Gray had what he calls a "crazy love affair" with the game of rugby.
 He captained England at youth level in a team containing the likes of Owen Farrell, Mako Vunipola and Jonathan Joseph -- regular faces in today's test team.